If you think your Council Tax band is wrong, you may be able to challenge it. There are two types of challenge, and different rules apply for each.

-You can contact the Valuation office yourself and do not need to appoint an agent or company to do this on your behalf.
+There is clear guidance of when and how to challenge your band on the Valuation Office Agency website.
+You can contact the Valuation Office Agency yourself and do not need to appoint an agent or company to do this on your behalf.

 Please note: Whilst any appeal is outstanding, the current charges remain due and payable.
 Should you be successful in securing a reduction, then any overpayment will be refunded or credited to you.